Germany sets EU tone with tighter curbs on foreign takeovers

 But the pace of foreign investments is now slowing as Beijing has introduced a new capital control regime and doing deals in the U.S. has become increasingly difficult following the election of President Donald Trump.

-Additional reporting by Holger Hansen and Madeline Chambers; editing by Andrew Roche/Keith Weir
+Additional reporting by Holger Hansen, Madeline Chambers and Foo Yun Chee; editing by Keith Weir and Elaine Hardcastle